 Goal: People with developmental disabilities who need decision-making support will have access to such support in the least restrictive manner and will have their right to make their own decisions and choices recognized and respected.

-Goal: Children with developmental disabilities will receive appropriate special education services in the least restrictive environment, and appropriate behavioral support, and appropriate secondary transition services in the District of Columbia Public Schools (DCPS) or in public charter schools.
+Goal: Childrenand youth with developmental disabilities will receive appropriate special education services in the least restrictive environment, and appropriate behavioral support, and appropriate secondary transition services from the District of Columbia Public Schools (DCPS), public charter schools, or other governmentagencies.

 Goal: Represent prospective class members in MJ v.
 District of Columbia to promote their rights under Title II of the Americans with Disabilities Act (ADA) and the Medicaid statute to intensive community-based mental health services in order that District youth with developmental disabilities and serious behavioral challenges can thrive in their community and are not institutionalized.